armonic/armonic/README.md

 Quick start guide
 -----------------

-First, launch the socket Armonic agent on localhost in a terminal: `armonic-agent-socket`
+In this quick start guide, we use the *local* version of Armonic which doesn't require any agent.

 ### Basic usage

 Then, you can begin to use Armonic by listing available modules so-called [*Lifecycle*](http://armonic.readthedocs.org/en/latest/lifecycle.html):

-  `armonic-cli lifecycle`
+  `armonic-cli-local lifecycle`

 We have implemented two dummy lifecycle: